 If sending to a third party from the supplier simply give the address of your storage company to the supplier or air freight company.

-To get the stock into the Amazon warehouses either directly from your supplier or from your third party storage company you will need to create shipping labels inside of Amazon.
+To get the inventory into the Amazon fulfillment centers, either directly from your supplier or from your third party storage company you will need to create shipping labels inside of Amazon.

 Okie Dokie.
 You are rocking and rolling!

-Now we have our product, it’s been branded and is now winging it’s way to the Amazon warehouses, what do we do when it gets there?
+Now we have our product, it’s been branded and is now winging it’s way to the Amazon fulfillment centers, what do we do when it gets there?